Quality in peer review

-The theme of Peer Review Week 2019 is ‘Quality in peer review’.
-We spoke to Dr Rebecca Sear, Head of the Department of Population Health at the London School of Hygiene & Tropical Medicine and member of the Editorial Board of our journal Philosophical Transactions of the Royal Society B, about this topic.
+We spoke to Dr Rebecca Sear, Head of the Department of Population Health at the London School of Hygiene & Tropical Medicine and member of the Editorial Board of our journal Philosophical Transactions of the Royal Society B, about quality in peer review.
 Rebecca has developed a training course on ‘Good practice in peer review,’ which she presents to students at her institution.

 Over the 20 years that I’ve been engaging in the peer review process, as author, reviewer and (more recently) editor, it’s become clear that the peer review system could be improved.
 While I’ve seen many examples where peer review worked extremely well to improve the quality of published research, I’ve also come across many cases where the system fails to do that job properly.
 The most high-profile failures of peer review happen when insufficiently rigorous review lets slip poor quality research into the literature.
 But the review system also fails because of overly harsh or inappropriate (for example, recommending rejection on the basis of null results) review.
 At worst, this distorts science by keeping valuable research out of the literature entirely.
 It also creates inefficiencies in the system when publishable research has to be submitted to multiple journals before publication, burdening several reviewers and editors with the costs of evaluating the same research.
 A further problem is that the anonymity typically given to peer reviewers can result in unprofessional behaviour being unleashed on authors.